Can Lay Witnesses Testify at Your SSI Hearing?

 In this case, the judge found that the woman’s impairments were expected to cause the symptoms of which she complained.
 However, it didn’t find credible the woman’s testimony about the intensity, persistence and limiting effects of her symptoms.
 Specifically, the judge didn’t believe the objective evidence substantiated the intensity claimed by the woman.
 The woman was taking care of her father who needed help moving and taking baths and going to the bathroom.
 The woman went for periods without treatment.

 The woman argued that the lay witness’s testimony supported her own.
 The district court explained that lay witnesses can give statements about the impact of the claimant’s symptoms and ability to work.

 In this case, the district court noted that the judge did not discuss the lay witness’s testimony.
 However, the district court found this to be a harmless error — it didn’t completely meet procedural requirements, but would be a waste of resources to send back to the judge.
 It found that the judge’s decision on credibility was both supported by substantial evidence and asking the judge to articulate its findings with respect to the lay witness would not lead to a different result.

 The lay witness had testified there were mobility issues in certain situations, but not that the woman had difficulty performing her sedentary job.
 The administrative law judge’s decision was affirmed.

 If you have become seriously disabled and need to file either a disability claim with your insurer or the government, you should consult with an experienced Maryland Social Security disability attorney as soon as possible to avoid compromising your case or losing your rights.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.